-The directors of the company have elected not to include a copy of the income statement within the financial statements.
+The directors of the company have elected not to include a copy of the profit and loss account within the financial statements.

-For the financial year ended 31 March 2021 the company was entitled to exemption from audit under section 477 of the Companies Act 2006 relating to small companies.
+For the financial year ended 31 December 2021 the company was entitled to exemption from audit under section 477 of the Companies Act 2006 relating to small companies.